Mathematical Foundations of AI & ML

 • Goal: map the composition-property landscape with minimum experiments.

-• Strategy: train GP, identify input with highest uncertainty, synthesize and test it.
+• Strategy: train GP, identify input with highest posterior variance, synthesize and test it.

 • Iterate: retrain GP, select next experiment, repeat.